Tags: Beeston, cracked heels, Diabetes, Flexitol, heel fissures, Ilkeston, Sheffield

 - Exercise!
 Walking is an excellent conditioner for the feet and a great way to keep fit.

 - Foot pain isn’t normal and shouldn’t be ignored!
-Symptoms that do not clear within one or two days need to be evaluated by your Podiatrist, Foot Health Professional or GP!
+Symptoms that do not clear within one or two days need to be evaluated by your Podiatrist or Foot Health Professional.
+Your GP or Physiotherapist may be able to help, but remember: Podiatrists are your foot care experts!